JoaoAccorsi/Apache-Cassandra-Database/README.md

 # Objective

 Sample Implementation with Apache Cassandra Databases with AstraDatastax to demonstrate CRUD Operations.
-Cassandra is a NoSQL distributed database, and its documentation can be found in [Cassandra Basics](https://cassandra.apache.org/_/cassandra-basics.html).
+Cassandra is a NoSQL distributed database, and its documentation can be found in [Cassandra Basics](https://cassandra.apache.org/_/cassandra-basics.html). <br />
+Also, this tutorial was made based in GitHub [workshop-intro-to-cassandra](https://github.com/datastaxdevs/workshop-intro-to-cassandra).

 ## 1. Create your Astra DB instance
 DataStax Astra DB simplifies cloud-native application development, and reduces time to install, deploy and scale.